Four-dimensional topological lattices through connectivity: Minimal 2DQH Two-Band Models

-To design a spinless topological model, we need to separate out the Dirac points in each pair by breaking TRS.
+To design a spinless topological model, the Dirac points in each pair need to be controlled separately by breaking TRS.
 This is beautifully illustrated by the Haldane model~\cite{Haldane:1988}, based on a 2D honeycomb lattice, such as graphene, or equivalently, a brickwall lattice, as in cold atom experiments~\cite{jotzu2014experimental}.
 Both lattices have two sites per unit cell, and can be modelled by a two-band Hamiltonian like Eq.~\ref{eq:generic}, where $\sigma$ is a sublattice basis~\cite{goerbig2017dirac}.
-If only nearest-neighbour hoppings are present, there is one pair of Dirac points in the BZ, which can be gapped out together by a momentum-independent mass, $m\sigma_3$.
+If only nearest-neighbour hoppings are present, there is one pair of Dirac points in the BZ, which can be gapped out together by a momentum-independent mass, $M\sigma_3$.
 Physically, this corresponds to adding an energy offset between the two sites, breaking inversion symmetry and preserving TRS.

-In the Haldane model, TRS is broken by also including complex next-nearest-neighbour hoppings~\cite{Haldane:1988}.
-These hoppings are designed such that, close to the two Dirac points, the local vector $d_3\!\approx\!m\pm m_1$, where $m_1$ depends on the geometry, complex hopping phase and amplitude.
-Then, one Dirac point closes and re-opens at $m\!=\!m_1$ and the other at $m\!=\!-m_1$, such that the Haldane model has a 1CN of $\pm1$ for $\! m \!<\! |m_1|$, as experimentally probed in ultracold atoms~\cite{jotzu2014experimental, flaschner2018observation}.
+In the Haldane model, TRS is broken by including complex next-nearest-neighbour hoppings~\cite{Haldane:1988}.
+These are designed such that, close to the two Dirac points, the local vector $d_3\!\approx\!
+M\pm M_1$, where $M_1$ depends on the geometry, complex hopping phase and amplitude.
+Then, one Dirac point closes and re-opens at $M\!=\!M_1$ and the other at $M\!=\!-M_1$, such that the model has a 1CN of $\pm1$ for $\!
+M \!<\! |M_1|$, as experimentally probed in cold atoms~\cite{jotzu2014experimental, flaschner2018observation}.